The Pulse

 Donald Trump orders dams opened, 2.2 billion gallons of water released

-On February 2, 2025, the US Army Corps of Engineers, under orders from Donald Trump, opened Schafer Dam at Lake Success and Terminus Dam at Lake Kaweah in Central California.
+On February 2, 2025, the US Army Corps of Engineers, under orders from Donald Trump, stopped the release of water that had begun on January 30 from Schafer Dam at Lake Success and Terminus Dam at Lake Kaweah in Central California.
 According to a statement issued by the local water districts, 2.2 billion gallons of stored water were released over a three-day period.
 The statement said:

 “Downstream entities used these releases for limited irrigation demand and groundwater recharge.”